Nanopublication/nanopub-java/README.md

 guidelines](http://nanopub.net/guidelines/working_draft/).

-## Publication

-- Tobias Kuhn.  [nanopub-java: A Java Library for Nanopublications](http://arxiv.org/pdf/1508.04977.pdf).
-In Proceedings of the 5th Workshop on Linked Science (LISC 2015).
-2015.

 ## Usage as Java Library

 The easiest way to use this library in your project is to let Maven download it